China seizes 12 tonnes of melamine tainted yoghurt candy

 It did not say whether any of the product had found its way onto the market and been consumed.

-China's food sector has been beset by poisoning and toxin scandals in recent years that have shaken consumer confidence.
+China's food sector has been beset by poisonings and toxin scandals in recent years that have shaken consumer confidence.
 Numerous government crackdowns have apparently had little effect.

 This month has seen another scandal, after an undercover television report alleged workers used expired meat and doctored food production dates at a factory which is part of OSI Group LLC, a U.S. food supplier.